marcellomaugeri/euler-swap/README.md

 Each vault can have its own independent debt limit, which may be useful in case of vaults configured with asymmetric LTVs.
 A debt limit of 0 could be specified for one of the vaults if the holder only ever wants a borrow position in one of the assets.
 In the future we may add a debt minimum, allowing the holder to retain a position within a certain leverage range while continuing to profit off swapping activity.

-Note that it depends on the [curve](#curves) if the maximum LTV can actually be achieved.
-A constant product curve will only approach these reserve levels asymptotically, since each unit will get more and more expensive.
-With a constant sum curve, the LTV can be achieved precisely.
+Note that the the maximum LTV cannot actually be achieved because of the design of the curve.
+Instead, it will only approach these reserve levels asymptotically, since each unit gets more and more expensive.

 ### Desynchronised Reserves

-The Maglev contract tracks what it believes the reserves (amount available plus borrowable) to be by caching in storage.
+The Maglev contract tracks what it believes the reserves (balance available plus borrowable) to be by caching in storage.
 These reserves are updated on each swap.
 However, since the balance is not actually held by the Maglev contract (it is simply an operator), the actual underlying debts and balances may get out of sync.
 This can happen gradually as interest and fees are accrued, or suddenly if the holder moves funds or the position is liquidated.

 Normally this is not a problem, because swapping will still occur on the static curve (such actions do not change the offered prices).
 However, if there is a significant decrease in NAV then the desired LTVs may be exceeded (since the debt limit becomes higher relative to the NAV).
 If there is a significant increase in NAV then the AMM may become less capital efficient.
 To resynchronise, the Maglev instance should be uninstalled as an EVC operator, and a new one created and installed in its place.

 ### Fees

 Maglev collects swap fees in the input token.
+In the core, after depositing but prior to verifying the curve invariant, all input amounts are adjusted down (rounding down).

-When quoting exact input swaps the effective input amount is decreased by the fee (rounding down) before consulting the curve.
+In the periphery, when quoting exact input swaps the effective input amount is decreased by the fee (rounding down) before consulting the curve.
 When quoting exact output swaps, the required input amount is increased by the fee (rounding up).

-After depositing but prior to verifying the curve invariant, all input amounts are adjusted down (rounding down).

 Since the full amount including fees is actually deposited (or repaid), fees have the effect of increasing the NAV of the position.
 However, they are not currently "fed back" into the reserves to be used by future swaps.
-If fees build up significantly, the Maglev instance should be [replaced](#desynchronised-reserves).
+If fees build up significantly, and compounding of these proceeds is desired, the Maglev instance should be [replaced](#desynchronised-reserves) by an instance with higher debt limits.

-## Curves

-### Constant Sum

-This "curve" simply adds the values of the two reserves together and ensures that after a swap this sum has not decreased.
-It is mostly suitable for assets that are pegged to the same value, such as stable-stable pairs.

-This curve supports a price fraction so that the two tokens can have different relative values, which can be useful if the peg is other than 1:1, or if the tokens have differing decimals.

-In this curve, the entire virtual reserves can be consumed, and since each marginal unit of the swap has the same price, there is no direct incentive for arbitrageurs to deleverage the position.
-However, for the same reason this does allow fixed-size fees for swaps of any supported size (fixed price impact).

-### Constant Product

-This is the traditional Uniswap2 curve that preserves the product of the two reserves.
-The larger a swap, the higher the price impact and the more profitable it is to arbitrage a disbalanced pool back to the market price.

-### EulerSwap Curve
+## EulerSwap Curve

-This is a new curve developed by Euler.
-It can be thought of as a hybrid between constant sum and constant product.
+Although the Maglev interface can support various types of curves, the current implementation only uses the *EulerSwap curve*.
+This is a new curve developed by Euler Labs, and can be thought of as a hybrid between constant sum and constant product.
 The curve is defined piecewise: A piece to the left of an "initial reserves" point, and a piece to the right.

 Each piece has a `concentration` parameter that determines the trade-off between constant sum and constant product.
-The higher the concentration (closer to 1), the more it is similar to a constant sum, and the lower (closer to 0), a constant product.
-The curve is also parameterised by a `price` parameter which determines the slope at the initial reserves point.
+The higher the concentration (closer to 1), the more it resembles a constant sum, and the lower (closer to 0), a constant product.
+The curve is also parameterised by a `price` which determines the slope at the initial reserves point.
 There are actually two price parameters which can be considered the numerator and denominator of the price fraction.

 With careful parameter selection, the EulerSwap curve supports optimal tradeoffs between capital efficiency and arbitrage incentives.

-## Future directions

-* Currently we have only been supporting stable-stable pairs
-  * What extra considerations would there be for floating pairs?
-* Automatically re-invest fees.
-There are a few options:
-  * Don't do anything: Re-deploing probably isn't a huge deal
-  * Increase the reserves by the fee amount
-  * Increase the reserves by the extra amount of possible leverage supported by the new fee
-  * Apply fees to a super-concentrated middle section of the curve (needs R&D)
-* Could current reserves be calculated dynamically based on balances/debts/debt limits?
-  * I guess you would lose a chunk of interest to arbitrage
-  * Donation attacks?
-* What can we do to make this easily integrated with aggregators/MEV bots/etc?
-  * For sure we need events.
-What should be logged?
-  * How to handle a discovery/tracking of the different Maglev instances?
-    * Factory?
-Registry?
-Maybe a fake factory that reads the actually installed operators from a set of addresses?
-* Other misc stuff (see `TODO` file)

 ## See Also